3xp3rtz/HSPAL-Compiler/UDCTF-2022/README.md

 15    Check if top two elements on stack[01] are equal, push result to stack[01] 16    Loop if stack[01] is non-zero
 ```
-Simplifying further and running through the first loop with the we can attain
+Simplifying further and running through the first loop with the we can attain:
 ```
 0-1   Add 0x27 to stack[01]
 Loop: